 Mercy Medical Center, Hall Perrine Cancer Center, Cedar Rapids, Iowa, 6 pieces

-Dr. Karen Cates, Livingston, MT
+Dr. Karen Cates, Galesburg, IL

 Sue & Peter Gorr, Palatine, IL